roubarbe/crossDomainPlayGround/README.md

   Opens a new page which then gets redirected to another specified URL (please encore the string)

 ## QOL object htmlBuildingBlocks
  This helps in quickly building small webpages with actions such as an alert window, console.log or specifying a new domain (and more).
 For exemple, you add htmlBuildingBlocks.scriptOpen to add to a general page string.
+It's either that or making a gigantic string mixing HTML and Javascript.
+You can absolutely do that if you wish, but oof.
- ### scriptOpen
+ ### scriptOpen()
   returns: `"<script type='text/javascript'>"`
- ### scriptClose
+ ### scriptClose()
   returns: `"</script>"`
  ### alertBox([msg])
   returns: `"alert('[msg]');"`